ncatlab/nlab-content/pages/5/6/0/6/26065/content.md

 ## Definition

 Recall a double category $\mathbb{D}$ is an [[internal category|internal (pseudo)category]] in [[Cat]], hence is given by two categories $\mathbb{D}_1$ (category of loose arrows) and $\mathbb{D}_0$ (category of objects), plus *source* and *target* functors $s,t:\mathbb{D}_1 \to \mathbb{D}_0$, a *loose identity* functor $U:\mathbb{D}_0 \to \mathbb{D}_1$, and a *loose composition* functor $\odot  : \mathbb{D}_1 {}_s\times_t \mathbb{D}_1 \to \mathbb{D}_0$.
 Clearly this data has to satisfy the properties of the composition of a category, thus $U$ provides identities for the $\odot$, which in turn is associative.
-In [Shulman'21](#Shulman21) moreover, these properties are only satisfied up to coherent isomorphism, making loose arrows form a [[bicategory]].
+In [Shulman 2010](#Shulman10) moreover, these properties are only satisfied up to coherent isomorphism, making loose arrows form a [[bicategory]].

 \begin{definition}
 A monoidal double category is a double category $\mathbb{D}$ equipped with [[double functors]] $I: \mathbb{1} \to \mathbb{D}$ and $\otimes : \mathbb{D} \times \mathbb{D} \to \mathbb{D}$ and with [[double natural transformations]] $\alpha : (\otimes\otimes)\otimes \cong \otimes(\otimes\otimes)$, $\lambda : (I \times \mathbb{D})\otimes \cong \otimes$, $\rho : (\mathbb{D} \times I)\otimes \cong \otimes$ satisfying the usual coherence laws of a pseudomonoid (pentagon and triangle, see [[monoidal category]]).